When you're being affected by day-time noise

 Summary: This page covers day-time noise at an address.
 If the noise is part of a recent pattern of disturbance from the same address, also read the Frequent Disturbance page.

 Daytime noise can be a problem in warm weather as students at houses with gardens take advantage of sunny conditions.
 If this involves playing loud music all afternoon, or loud voices, or shouting, it can be intolerable for neighbours.
 University of Bristol's rules say students shouldn’t annoy neighbours at any time (link).
-The University of the West of England has similar policies (same link).
+The University of the West of England has similar policies.
 If the noise happens during office hours, you may be able to get help from the university, the landlord/agent, or the neighbourhood police.
 Bristol City Council is unlikely to assist.
 In the evenings, only the police can respond.
-If it’s getting late, go to the Night-time Noise page and check if Operation Beech is available.
+If it’s getting late, go to the Night-time Noise page and/or check if Operation Beech is available.
 For details about the options, read on:

 Step 1: What’s happening?

 Date, time, what can you see and hear?